Food Cost Control: Complete Guide for SA Restaurants

 10. Technology for real-time tracking

 Use a POS and inventory system that tracks usage, stock levels, and recipe costs.
 When you log sales and waste, the system can show you running food cost and alert you when you exceed your target.
-Tools like Tafela integrate recipe costing, stock and sales so you see the impact of every change.
+Look for integrated recipe costing (gram-level), inventory linked to sales, and reports that show food cost % and COGS.
+When comparing options, see our best restaurant POS systems South Africa guide.
+A system built for SA restaurants — with recipe costing, inventory, and waste logging in one place — lets you take action instead of guessing.

 Three quick wins to start today